On the role of higher-order interactions towards first synchronization time: Numerical Results

 \subsection{Validation of Eq.~\eqref{u-integral}}

-Figure~\ref{fig_r_ts_e1_6} presents multiple realizations of the order-parameter dynamics $r(t)$ (in gray), the corresponding median trajectory $r_{\rm M}(t)$ (in black) calculated over $100$ realizations, and the reduced Ott–Antonsen dynamics $r_{\rm OA}(t)$ (in red) obtained by numerically solving Eq.~\eqref{r-eqn}.
+The curves in Fig.~\ref{fig_r_ts_e1_6a}-\ref{fig_r_ts_e1_6d} presents multiple realizations of the order-parameter dynamics $r(t)$ (in gray), the corresponding median trajectory $r_{\rm M}(t)$ (in black) calculated over $100$ realizations, and the reduced Ott–Antonsen dynamics $r_{\rm OA}(t)$ (in red) obtained by numerically solving Eq.~\eqref{r-eqn}.
 The latter is depicted using a dashed line to demonstrate the nearly overlapping $r_{\rm OA}(t)$ and $r_{\rm M}(t)$ dynamics.
 The four sub-figures correspond to distinct parameter sets, where Fig.~\ref{fig_r_ts_e1_6a} includes only pairwise interactions, while Figs.~\ref{fig_r_ts_e1_6b}–\ref{fig_r_ts_e1_6d} incorporate both pairwise and higher-order interactions.
-The observations indicate that the individual trajectories reach within a neighborhood $\delta$ around $r_{\rm ss}$ at slightly different time instances due to differences in the initial realization of the phases.
-However, the reduced and median dynamics are nearly identical, with the value of $\tau$ accurately predicting the FST of the median trajectory, as illustrated in the insets.
-This agreement persists across qualitatively different parameter sets, establishing $\tau$ as a well-defined quantifier of the FST.
+The observations indicate that the individual trajectories reach within a neighborhood $\delta$ around $r_{\rm ss}$ at slightly different time instances due to differences in the initial realization of the phases and finite system size.
+However, the reduced and median dynamics are near-identical, with the value of $\tau$ accurately predicting the FST of the median trajectory (see insets) across qualitatively different parameter sets, thereby validating the expression in Eq.~\eqref{u-integral}.

-\subsection{Effect of varying $\epsilon_1$, $\epsilon_d$, and $d$}
+\subsection{Effect of varying $(\epsilon_1, \epsilon_d)$, and $d$}